 Barn Croft’s most recent Key Stage 2 results are a clear strength.

-In 2024, 77.67% of pupils met the expected standard in reading, writing and mathematics combined.
-The England average benchmark provided alongside the dataset is 62%.
-At the higher standard, 31.33% reached greater depth in reading, writing and mathematics, compared with an England average of 8%.
-Reading and grammar, punctuation and spelling are especially strong in the underlying indicators, with an average reading scaled score of 111 and an average GPS score of 111.
+In the 2024-25 / 2025 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 30% reached greater depth in reading, writing and mathematics.
+Reading and grammar, punctuation and spelling remain relative strengths in the underlying indicators, with an average reading scaled score of 109 and an average GPS score of 108.

 For parents, the implication is straightforward.
 If your priority is academic outcomes at the end of Year 6, this is a school that compares strongly both locally and nationally.
 For families also prioritising nurture and behaviour consistency, the data sits alongside evidence of a calm, well-ordered culture.